Signal and System Design for Wireless Power Transfer : Prototype, Experiment and Validation: Prototyping and Testbed Setup

 \subsection{Channel Estimation and WPT Signal Transmission}

 The architecture of Fig. \ref{sys_diag} requires the design of a suitable frame structure to enable channel acquisition and WPT signal transmission, as per Fig. \ref{frame}.
 The transmission signal includes two different types of signals, namely an OFDM signal for multi-frequency channel estimation and an optimized WPT signal (unmodulated multisine waveform or energy modulated continuous wave) for power delivery.
 The frame structure has therefore been designed to accommodate two different signals in the time domain.
 The length of the time frame $T_{frame}$ has been set by default to one second.
 One second was believed to be sufficient for deployments where the wireless channel does not change rapidly, such as in a static office environment and where there is no moving object during the measurements.
 Nevertheless, $T_{frame}$ can be adjusted and shortened to 200ms for deployments with moving objects.
 OFDM-based pilot signals are transmitted at the beginning of each frame for channel estimation and synchronization purposes.
-The duration $T_{pilot}$ has been fixed to 512 $\mu$s and includes therein a frame synchronization signal and pilot signals.
+The duration $T_{pilot}$ has been fixed to 512 $\mu$s for single antenna transmission and includes therein a frame synchronization and pilot signals.
+In the case of multi-antenna transmission, the duration $T_{pilot}$ is extended depending on the number of transmit antennas.
+To estimate multi-antenna channels, each antenna transmits a pilot in a different time slot.
+Therefore, $T_{pilot}$ in the 2-antenna MISO experiment is 1 ms, and 4 ms for 4-antenna.
 At the receiver, the CE block receives the pilot signal, estimates the channel, and feeds back the CSI to the transmitter.
 The transmitter then computes and generates an optimized WPT signal based on the calculated CSI.
 The time required for the computation and generation of the new signal (based on the newly acquired CSI) is $T_{prev}$ (approximately 30 to 40ms), and the signal optimized based on the CSI from the preceding frame is transmitted during this processing time.
 During the remainder of the frame, the wireless power signal optimized for the current frame (based on the current CSI) is transmitted and $T_{current}$ is usually within the range 960-970 ms.

 The system uses a pilot-based channel estimation method.
 The pilot signal is generated based on OFDM signal for the estimation of the channel on a various number of frequencies.
 We use a block-type pilot that assigns a reference signal to all frequency components of interest.
 No interpolation is therefore needed.
 The Least-Square (LS) method is chosen as a channel estimation technique because of its low-complexity.
 The OFDM channel estimation block operates at 2.45 GHz center frequency with 20MHz bandwidth and subcarriers spacing of 78.125KHz.
 The upper and lower 5MHz bands are used as guard bands, thus the effective region that can actually be used to estimate the channel is the 10MHz in the middle and composed of 128 subcarriers.
 In other words, we can generate a maximum 128-tone signal and acquire the CSI on those 128 tones.
 The CSI is nevertheless commonly estimated on a smaller number of subcarriers, since the WPT optimized signal is transmitted on typically up to 16 tones because of the PAPR limits of the transmitter (that clips the signal when more than 16 in-phase sinewaves are transmitted).